aaronengland/basketball_card_pricing_model/README.md

 - Unseen (21.4%): Median AE $17.72, R² -0.0008

 **Key observations**:
-- The model and non-ML baselines use the same train/test split, enabling direct comparison
+- The combined non-ML baseline outperforms the XGBoost model on every metric — lower MAE ($571 vs $587), lower Median AE ($40 vs $58), and higher R² (0.0007 vs -0.0001).
+The exact-match baseline alone (R² 0.6375) is far stronger for seen cards, suggesting the simple lookup-based approach is hard to beat for fungible card pricing.
-- The model overfits quickly due to the card-level price features creating a distribution shift between seen and unseen cards
+- The model overfits quickly (18 rounds) due to the card-level price features creating a distribution shift between seen and unseen cards
 - Prediction range is compressed ($20-$3K) vs actual ($1-$4M) — extreme outliers are unrecoverable

 ## Infrastructure